Where to Eat in Chinatown NY: 10 best restaurants

 Hot Ramen Dish| ©Joori Peem

-Have you ever had the problem of not being able to agree on where to eat when traveling with friends?
-Food halls are an excellent solution to this problem, and fortunately, in New York there are many restaurants where you can enjoy the food after your tour of Chinatown.
+Have you ever found yourself traveling with friends and unable to agree on where to eat?
+Food halls are an excellent solution to this problem, and fortunately, there are many restaurants in New York where you can enjoy a meal after finishing your tour of Chinatown.

-Located at 265 Canal Street, Canal Street Market is a food hall specializing in Asian food, ideal for a meal if you are visiting the city with your family, or with a large group of friends and everyone wants to order a different dish.
+Located at 265 Canal Street, Canal Street Market is a food hall specializing in Asian cuisine—perfect for dining if you’re visiting the city with family or a large group of friends and everyone wants to order a different dish.

-This place has several Japanese, Korean or Chinese style food stalls that offer a wide variety of proposals for less than $15.
-You will want to try a lot of things, so go with an empty stomach!
-Plus, at Canal Street Market you have the option of sampling the dishes on the spot if it's a rainy day or ordering a take away for a picnic in Columbus Park if it's a sunny day.
+This place features several Japanese, Korean, and Chinese food stalls offering a wide variety of dishes for under $15.
+You’ll want to try a lot of things, so go on an empty stomach!
+Plus, at Canal Street Market, you can choose to eat your meal right there if it’s a rainy day or order takeout for a picnic in Columbus Park if it’s sunny.

 • Address: 265 Canal Street.

-• Recommended dish: Ramen and the bubble tea from Boba Guys.
+• Recommended dish: Ramen and bubble tea from Boba Guys.

 • Ideal for: Friends and family.

-To enjoy the authentic flavors of Taiwanese food after taking the Chinatown tour, nothing better than going to Taiwan Pork Chop House.
-A restaurant located at 3 Doyers St. and known for its friendly atmosphere and the huge variety of flavors in its dishes.
+To enjoy the authentic flavors of Taiwanese cuisine after your Chinatown tour, there’s no better place than Taiwan Pork Chop House.
+Located at 3 Doyers St., this restaurant is known for its pleasant atmosphere and the wide variety of flavors in its dishes.

-The menu of Pork Chop House is quite extensive and you can try a good number of specialties.
-I recommend the chicken curry noodle soup, the Shanghai-style fried rice and the Taiwanese kimchee.
-And if you have room for dessert, try the Taiwanese ice cream!
+The menu at Pork Chop House is quite extensive, and you’ll be able to try a wide range of specialties.
+I recommend the chicken curry noodle soup, Shanghai-style fried rice, and Taiwanese kimchi.
+And if you have room for dessert, be sure to try the Taiwanese ice cream!

-Prices are affordable (many of the dishes are less than $10) and the restaurant staff is friendly and efficient.
-Definitely a good place to go to enjoy Taiwanese cuisine during a visit to Chinatown.
+Prices are affordable (many dishes cost less than $10), and the staff is friendly and efficient.
+Without a doubt, a great place to enjoy Taiwanese cuisine during a visit to Chinatown.

 • Address: 3 Doyers St.